 Table 3 - Eligibility for third or booster dose administration

-Refer to the ministry's COVID-19 Vaccine Third Dose Recommendations Guidance for information.
+For more information on third doses or boosters, refer to the ministry's COVID-19 Vaccine Booster Recommendations Guidance for information.

 The following rules apply to the interpretation of the eligibility criteria in Table 3 below.